Taking Courses as a Senior Citizen

 Senior Scholars Program

 Senior citizens may audit open courses on the Purdue Fort Wayne campus at no cost through the Senior Scholars Program.
 As a Senior Scholar, you can take up to 9 credit hours a semester.
 Keep in mind that instructor permission is required prior to course registration and no letter grade is awarded at the end of a semester.
-Certain courses may be exempt from this program as designated by the relevant school or department.
+Certain courses may be exempt from this program as designated by the relevant school or department, studio art courses are excluded from this program but may be completed under the Senior Citizen Fee Remission Program, outlined below.
 Lab and material fees still apply.

 You'll be able to register for courses starting Monday of the second week of the semester, but you can attend classes during the first week of of the semester with instructor permission.